sympa-community/ansible-role-sympa/README.md

     - *source*: install from tarball
     - *package*: install from distribution package
     - *repository*: install from Git repository
     - *sync*: install from directory on the controller
+    - *none*: skip installation (only for special cases)

 Default is *source*.